Trading Definitions: Bid, Ask, and Last Price

 If someone wants to buy right away, she can do so at the current offer price.
 A market buy order will execute at the offer price.

 The Bid/Ask Spread

-The last price is the most recent transaction, but does not always accurately represent the price you would get if you were to buy or sell right now.
-The last price may have taken place at the bid or ask, and/or the bid or ask price may have changed as a result of or since the last price.
+The last price is the most recent transaction, but it doesn't always accurately represent the price you would get if you were to buy or sell right now.
+The last price might have taken place at the bid or ask, or the bid or ask price might have changed as a result of or since the last price.

 The current bid and ask prices more accurately reflect what price you can get in the marketplace right now, while the last price shows at what price orders have filled in the past.